-Although the earthquake and constant aftershocks terrified the students and staff of Shree Jana Bikash Secondary School they did not give up.
+The earthquake and constant aftershocks of 2015 terrified the students and staff of Shree Jana Bikash Secondary School they did not give up.
 They built a temporary shelter for some time and now they have constructed a new earthquake-resistant building with support from World Vision's Safe Environment for Learning Project funded by UNICITY.
 They have truly proven that they are resilient.

 A total of ten schools in Lamjung District were supported for construction/reconstruction of earthquake-resistant buildings under the project.
 Additionally, some schools were also supported with construction of child-friendly drinking water systems and renovation of toilets.
 Moreover, teachers and parents were also provided orientation on Disaster Risk Reduction.